-Postsecondary Documentation Guidelines
+Postsecondary Documentation Guidelines (2014)

+A key issue in fostering transition to postsecondary education for students with disabilities is documentation verifying the nature of the disability and supporting the need for services and reasonable accommodations.
+Documentation guidelines assist postsecondary disability service providers in making decisions about eligibility and reasonable accommodations.
 However, documentation is often varied in scope, comprehensiveness, and quality, requiring a great deal of professional judgment during the review process.
 This study examined service provider decision-making when presented with documentation of learning disability with varying levels of information.
 Results indicated service providers’ value comprehensive Objective Evidence, but importance of the data used in decision-making varied by demographic variables, such as years of experience and type of training in reviewing disability documentation.
 Implications for practice are addressed.

+Article published in Learning Disability Quarterly.
 Read the full article online for free.